kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 separated by spaces.
 This is demonstrated by the following lines of text in SQL*Plus:

 call dbms_java.loadjava(‘Employees.class’);

-  CHAPTER 15  JAVA IN THE DATABASE
-325
-15-4.
-Exposing a Java Class As a Stored Procedure **Problem**
+## 15-4.
+Exposing a Java Class As a Stored Procedure
+**Problem**
 You have created a Java stored procedure and loaded it into the database, and now you want to access it via PL/SQL.